If you are already getting Employment and Support Allowance (ESA) you will have already been placed in a group:

 Depending on your circumstances, you may be able to get ESA based on your income.
 If you are not entitled to receive payments of income-related ESA you will continue to get National Insurance credits.

-If you are in the support group you will not be affected by the proposed changes and time spent in the support group, or the assessment phase before moving to the support group, will not count towards the 365 day time-limit.
+If you are in the support group you will not be affected by ESA time limiting and any time spent in the support group, or the assessment phase before moving to the support group, will not count towards your 365 day time-limit.

 There were previously special conditions that allowed some young people to get contribution-based ESA, even though they had never paid National Insurance contributions.